isaacbull/Marketing_campaign_app/README.md

 First create a virtual env using any one of your choice in this I used venv.

-now create a .env file and add it to your .gitignore file
+Now create a .env file and add it to your .gitignore file

-install requirements to run app
+Install requirements to run app
 <>make install<>

-then run app with
+Then run app with
 <>python3 main.py<>

-use your live url provided to chat with the advisor
+Use your live url provided to chat with the advisor

-example:
+Example:
 - What places can I visit with #2000